vatnz-dev/sops/docs/controller-skills/separation.md

 In AA, OH, WN, CH and QN TMAs the lateral limit is 3nm, and the vertical limit is 1000ft.

-In the HN TMA, the limit is 5nm.
+In the HN TMA, the lateral limit is 5nm, and the vertical limit remains at 1000ft.

 ### Aerodrome